mtumilowicz/rust-rocket-workshop/README.txt

           like \" are recognized.
 1. async
 1. mutability
+    * Iterating over a mut reference provides a mut reference to each element: for rs in &mut strings { // the type of rs is &mut String rs.push('\n'); // add a newline to each string }
     * let mut numbers = Vec::new();
     Even though vectors are designed to be grown and shrunk dynamically, we must still mark the variable mut for Rust to let us push numbers onto the end of it.
+    * Rust’s rules for mutation and sharing:
+      Shared access is read-only access.
+      Values borrowed by shared references are read-only.
+Across the lifetime of a shared reference, neither its referent, nor anything reachable from that referent, can be changed by anything.
+There exist no live mutable references to anything in that structure, its owner is held read-only, and so on.
+It’s really frozen.
+      Mutable access is exclusive access.
+      A value borrowed by a mutable reference is reachable exclusively via that refer‐ ence.
+Across the lifetime of a mutable reference, there is no other usable path to its referent or to any value reachable from there.
+The only references whose life‐ times may overlap with a mutable reference are those you borrow from the muta‐ ble reference itself.
 1. debug vs Display
     * The #[derive(Debug)] attribute tells the compiler to generate some extra code that allows us to format the Arguments struct with {:?} in println!.